clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 ![](FigsTut1/unnamed-chunk-6-1.png)<!-- -->

-You might have additional binary (such as presence/absence), or continuous data for each individual in your phylogeny that you want to include in the graphic.
+You might have additional binary (such as presence/absence, wings/wingless, etc.), or continuous data for each individual in your phylogeny that you want to include in the graphic.
 You can do this using the gheatmap() function in the ggtree package.

 We will first read in two made-up .csv files; 1) **primates\_binary\_traits.csv** with presence/absence data for six